gregstarr/gregstarr.github.io/_posts/2020-03-11-bezier-curves.md

 \begin{bmatrix} 1 & -2 & 1 \\ 0 & 2 & -2 \\ 0 & 0 & 1 \end{bmatrix}
 \begin{bmatrix} 0 \\ 1 \\ 2 t \end{bmatrix} = P M T'
 $$`

+I won't go into too much detail about the curves themselves because there are already great resources for that.
+Try: <https://pomax.github.io/bezierinfo/>

+Ultimately, Bezier curves might be a good way to define the routes because they are defined by variables.
+If I can take gradients of my cost function with respect to these variables, then I can directly optimize the routes using gradient based methods.
+In the following sections, I will work towards taking the gradient of my cost function with respect to the control points.

 ### Arc Length